drlima/doctoralia.com/README.md

 ![doctoralia_logo](doctoralia_logo.png)
-# Scrappying data from doctoralia.com using scrapy framework
+# Scraping doctoralia.com using scrapy

 This code is written using Python 3.6 and uses [scrapy 1.4.0](https://scrapy.org/).